HL7Norway/FHIR-hackathon-2025/currentbuild/index.md

 ### Pre-meetings

-One and two weeks before the hackathon (october 27th and november 3rd 1000-1100) all participants and tracks leads meet digitaly to introduce the tracks, ask questions and discuss the content in the different tracks.
+We will arrange two pre meetings before the hackathon.
+The pre meetings will be arranged one and two weeks before the actual hackathon (on october 27th and november 3rd 1000-1100).
+The track leads will introduce the different tracks and there will be time for questions and discussions about how to prepare for the actual hackathon.
+Both pre-meetings will be digital only on Teams, and you will receive an invite for the pre meeting via e-mail (you can also download an ical from the [meeting pages](https://hl7norway.github.io/FHIR-hackathon-2025/currentbuild/pre-agenda.html)).

 ### Registration